pooyanjamshidi/spark-suite/documents/Brief Introdution of Spark-Suite.md

 	This part has the following functions:

-		1. Parsing and combining the input params.
+		1. Parsing and combining the input params.(Finished)
-		2. Changing the configuration of Spark.
+		2. Changing the configuration of Spark.(Finished)
 		2. Submitting Spark jobs.
-		3. Collecting the performance figures of Spark jobs and generate CVS files.
+		3. Collecting the performance figures of Spark jobs and generate CVS files.(In process)
-		4. Providing Restful API
+		4. Providing Restful API(In process)

 2. Web-UI